TheWildHustle/TheFlakeHustle/README.md

 Hey Freaks,

-TheWildHustle is a nix noob running flake/home manager experiments Hustle thinks the potential of modular and declarative builds is underrated
+TheWildHustle is a nix noob running flake/home manager experiments.
+Hustle thinks the potential of modular and declarative builds is underrated.
 ____________________________________________________________________________
 Roadmap
 - 10 fully developed and practical flakes